 7 And he laid it upon my mouth, and said, Lo, this hath touched thy lips; and thine iniquity is taken away, and thy sin purged.

-Zachariah 1:39 talks about how the people of God have been brought through the fire to be refined
+Zachariah 1:39 talks about how the people of God are brought through the fire to be refined

 Zechariah 13:9